Fiona with the bio-ethanol Astra

 As well as the BTCC, she continued her involvement with the EERC, using her 2006 MG.
 She entered the PS1 production series and was rewarded with four class wins, and top-ten overall finishes.
 Driving for a different team, she entered her third Silverstone 24 Hours in a Daniels Motorsport Honda Civic.
 Assisted by Malcolm Edeson, Michael Hartley and Dave Abbott, she finally recorded a finish, fourth in class.
 This was despite a lengthy stop following an accident.

 Fiona did not return to the BTCC for the 2008 season.
 Early in the year, she demonstrated a Metro 6R4 at the Rallye Sunseeker in Bournmouth, but after that, things went very quiet.
-In January 2009 she had a baby with her partner, Danny Watts, which explained her absence.
+In January 2009 she had a baby with her then-partner, Danny Watts, which explained her absence.

 Her layoff from motorsport continued until the start of the 2010 season.
 The Zing Trofeo Abarth 500 was her chosen championship for her comeback.
 She entered six races in the new Fiat 500, and scored a best finish of seventh, achieved at Cadwell Park and Oulton Park.
 Her other finishes were an eighth at Cadwell and an eleventh at Silverstone.
 Fiona admitted to finding the car difficult to drive.